 What’s important to note is that both these patients had certain Lyme Disease symptoms, which were actually symptoms of other disorders.
 Neither had Lyme disease, but both had an underlying immune system disorder, which, if left unchecked, could potentially develop into a more severe autoimmune disease such as Rheumatoid Arthritis, Lupus, Alzheimer’s, etc.

 What are normal TSH levels?
-This is subject to debate.2 Medically speaking, the conventional laboratory ranges for TSH are what they are because thyroid replacement drug treatment would not be effective.3 Functionally, however, identifying hypothyroidism sooner has advantages, especially because even with the subclinical disease, people are often suffering from symptoms.
+This is subject to debate.2 Medically speaking, the conventional laboratory ranges for TSH are what they are because thyroid replacement drug treatment would not be effective.3 Functionally however, identifying hypothyroidism sooner has advantages, especially because even with the subclinical disease, people are often suffering with symptoms.